 Method 2 (called for in the book): Brush the chicken with melted butter, then sprinkle on the spice blend.
 Stuff chicken with cut up lemons, onion, and garlic.

-I had the lid on part way through the roasting time, which resulted in a lot of pan juices, as you can see in the pic above!
+I had the lid on part way through the roasting time, which resulted in a lot of pan juices!
 Next time I will leave the lid off the entire time, especially if I use butternut squash.

 I served this with cauliflower “rice” since the Practical Paleo cookbook put me in more of a Paleo mood.